 In maths, we have been really embedding our understanding of place value and are getting to grips with multiplying and dividing by 10, 100 and 1000.
 We are practising our times tables, rounding numbers and will be looking at roman numerals this week.

 In literacy, the children have been using adjectives and adverbs to produce some wonderful descriptions of the Dragons of the British Isles, and learning how to paragraph their work to keep it organised and easy to read.
 We have already given out some 'pen licences' and are working hard on making our handwriting the best it can be.

 Our topic this term is 'Fearsome Beasts' and we have shared what we already know about dragons, dinosaurs, volcanoes and fossils, thought hard about curious questions we would like to answer, built dragon nests, painted dragon eggs and drawn charcoal dragons!

-All of this alongside French, ICT (on our shiny new laptops!)
-PE, mindfulness and meditation!
+All of this alongside French, ICT, PE, mindfulness and meditation!
 PHEW!!

-4 Foxes are trying out the Class Dojo as a method of rewarding the children for super behaviour, making good choices, displaying excellent attitudes to learning and much more.
-The Class Dojo App allows us to communicate this with parents and keep you informed about activities we are doing, as well as providing a messaging service.
-If you have not received a log in code and would like to get involved, please see Mrs Taylor.
-The children are enjoying it so far and if it continues to prove successful, we will roll the Dojo out across the year group.
-The Class Dojo will not replace any of the other routes of communication and text messaging, email and newsletters will continue to be used, and requests for meetings with teachers or raising concerns about your child, should always be made via email through the school office.
+Year 4 use Class Dojo as a method of rewarding the children for super behaviour, making good choices, displaying excellent attitudes to learning, sharing their work and much more.
+The Class Dojo App allows us to communicate this with parents and keep you informed about activities we are doing.
+If you have not received a log in code and would like to get involved, please see your child's class teacher.
+The children can access the Dojo from home and share photos of their home learning and achievements.
+The Class Dojo however, does not replace any of the other means of communication and text messaging, email and newsletters will continue to be used, and requests for meetings with teachers or raising concerns about your child, should always be made via email through the school office.
 Many thanks!